-Extbase and Fluid follow the principle of Convention over Configuration (as also FLOW3).
+Extbase and Fluid follow the principle of Convention over Configuration.
 That means that many tasks will work automatically if you respect certain naming conventions for classes, files and method names.
-Furtermore, this principle improves the consistency and readability of your code.
+Furthermore, this principle improves the consistency and readability of your code.
 Thus it is much easier for extension developers to understand how unknown extensions (based on Extbase) work, because the structure is always the same und common tasks are solved the same way.

-With Extbase, Fluid and FLOW3 we set quite an emphasis on the intuitive and logical naming scheme of classes, methods and variables.
+With Extbase and Fluid we set quite an emphasis on the intuitive and logical naming scheme of classes, methods and variables.
 Our goal is to provide the source code as readable as possible, because the names are already reflecting what the code does.
 It even happens that we change a name or identifier several times during development for having it intuitive for as many developers as possible.

-You will notice that this is a big difference to the previous TYPO3 v4 (where the names are often abbreviated and inconclusive) making the dayly work and understanding of the code much easier.
+You will notice that this is a big difference to the previous TYPO3 v4 (where the names are often abbreviated and inconclusive) making the daily work and understanding of the code much easier.

 Generally, classes are written in

 lowerCamelCase.
 Underscores (_) are only used in class names for the

 separation of the namespace, in methods and variables they are generally not

 used.
 In addition, the name must be detailed and meaningful; abbreviations are